JoelHernandez343/cs_learning_path/README.md

 # description
-This is a proposal for a cs learning path of basic knowledge The :bangbang: mark is for important or desirable topics
+This is a proposal for a cs learning path of basic knowledge.

+The :bangbang: mark is for important or desirable topics

 # theory